sde-coursepack/sde-coursepack.github.io/modules/patterns/_posts/2000-03-05-Architectural-Patterns.md

 # Architectural Patterns

+In this unit, we will discuss some common Architectural ideas and structures.

 ## What is a Pattern

 A pattern is a known strategy to addressing design concerns.
 However, patterns are inherently abstract.
 That is, you cannot simply copy and paste a pattern, or `import pattern`.
 Rather, it is an established idea of how to solve design problems.
 We will look at some architectural patterns in this unit.